Absolutely Abelian Hilbert Class Fields and $\ell-$torsion conjecture: P olya groups and genus fields

 The following result is an immediate consequence of Theorem \ref{C1}. \begin{cor} Let $K$ be an imaginary quadratic number field.
 Then, the extension $H(K)/\Q$ is abelian if and only if $Po(K)=C\ell(K)$. \end{cor}

 It is therefore natural to ask what happens in the case of real quadratic fields $\Q(\sqrt{d})$.
-Our next results addresses this case. let $\epsilon_K$ denote the fundamental unit of the real quadratic field $K=\Q(\sqrt{d})$.
+Our next results address this case.
+Let $\epsilon_K$ denote the fundamental unit of the real quadratic field $K=\Q(\sqrt{d})$.

 \begin{thm} Let $d > 0$ be a squarefree integer such that none of its prime divisors is congruent to $3 \pmod{4}$.

 \begin{enumerate} \item Assume that $N(\epsilon_K) \neq 1$.
 Then, $H(K)/\Q$ is an abelian extension if and only if $C\ell(K) \simeq {Po}(K)$. \item Assume that $N(\epsilon_K) = 1$.
 Then, $H(K)$ is an abelian extension of $\Q$ if and only if $ [\,C\ell(K) : {Po}(K)\,] = 2$.